Let It Snow (2019 film): Plot

 Later, Dorrie and Kerry meet in the bathroom, kissing passionately.
-Dorrie tells Keon that Kerry will probably be at the party.
+Dorrie tells her coworker Keon that Kerry will probably be at his party.
 Meanwhile, Tobin plans to tell his best friend, Angie aka 'The Duke', he likes her.
 They are invited to a party by Duke's friend, JP, whom Tobin sees as competition.

 The three steal the keg from the party, ending up in a ditch.
 Waiting for the tow truck in a nearby church, Duke has Tobin play "Whole of the Moon", but when JP and Duke start dancing together, Tobin leaves.
-Duke attempts to talk to him about it, but he brushes her off, angering her.
+She attempts to talk to him about it, but he brushes her off, angering her.

-Tobin's friend, Keon, attempts to throw a party at his house to impress a big time DJ, but his parents shut down the party attempt and he gets called into work at Waffle Town.
-His friend and co-worker, Billy, offers Waffle Town as a party spot, provided he get the necessary supplies.
+Tobin's friend Keon attempts to throw a party at his house to impress a big time DJ, but his parents shut down the party attempt and he gets called into work at Waffle Town.
+His friend and co-worker Billy offers the restaurant as a party spot, provided Keon gets the necessary supplies.
 Back at home, Julie's mom convinces her to go to Columbia, stating, "When life offers you something special, you take it."
 Everyone ends up at Keon's party after Tobin arrives with the stolen keg.
 Duke comes and Tobin confesses his love for her, to which she admits the same.

 Addie returns to Waffle Town and apologizes to Dorrie for her rude behavior.
-Kerry also apologizes to her for being hot and cold, kisses her in the open, and they begin a relationship.
+Kerry also apologizes to her for being hot and cold, explaining she has not come out yet, then kisses Dorrie in the open, so they begin a relationship.
 Dorrie and Julie are telling each other about their day when Stuart returns, wanting to see Julie again before he leaves town.
 They kiss and make plans to meet in New York when she is at Columbia.
-Keon's party ends up a success, despite the DJ not coming, and they dance all night long.
+Keon's party ends up a success, despite the DJ not showing, and they dance all night long.